maddalax/htmgo/htmgo-site/md/docs/5_performance/1_caching.md

 **Important**:
 1. The cached value is stored globally in memory, so it is shared across all requests.
 Do not store request-specific data in a cached component.
 Only cache components that you are OK with all users seeing the same data.
+2. The arguments passed into cached component **DO NOT** affect the cache key.
+You will get the same cached component regardless of the arguments passed in.
+This is different from what you may be used to from something like React useMemo.
-2. Ensure the declaration of the cached component is **outside the function** that uses it.
+3. Ensure the declaration of the cached component is **outside the function** that uses it.
 This is to prevent the component from being redeclared on each request.